Mamir21/Personal-Finance-Tracker/README.md

 - **Add Transaction**: Add a transaction with date, category, amount, and type (income or expense).
 - **Generate Report**: Generate a financial report for total income, total expenses, and balance.
 - **Category Report**: Generate a report for a specific category.

-## Screenshot

-Here is a screenshot of the Finance page:

-.

 ## License